Branding vs Logo

 But… they’re the same aren’t they?

 At think3, we’re all about building and creating strong brands.
-To understand a brand’s full potential, it’s vitally important to understand what are the fundamental differences between a logo and branding.
-There is a huge misconception about both in that they are one of the same, whereas the two are absolutely connected they are not the same service.
+To understand a brand’s full potential, it’s vitally important to understand what are the fundamental differences between branding vs logo.
+There is a huge misconception about both in that they are one of the same.
+Whereas the two are absolutely connected – they are not the same service.

 What is a logo?